Remembering the deadliest mass shooting in Alabama history - NewsBreak

 GENEVA COUNTY, Ala ( WDHN ) — On March 10th, 2009, the deadliest mass shooting in the state’s history occurred in the normally placid county of Geneva.

 Twenty-eight-year-old Michael Mclendon began his massacre by killing his mother and burning down her house in Kinston.
-Two airlifted to the hospital after wreck involving Colbert County school bus
+Border Report Blog: Team reflects on 10-day tour of US-Mexico border

 He then headed east about 10 miles on highway 52 and went on an hour-long shooting spree with two high-powered weapons in downtown Samson and a few of its neighborhoods.
 Mcclendon then headed to Geneva.